Icebreaker Activities for New Roommates

-Rather than wait until the awkward situations subside, take matters into your own hands with any of these icebreaker activities that will turn you from random roommates into friends (hopefully):
+Rather than wait until the awkward situations subside, take matters into your own hands.
+Any of these icebreaker activities should help turn you from random roommates into friends (hopefully):

 You don't have to interrogate each other in interview format– instead, stick to fun questions that will help you get to know each other.

 Take the pressure off of both of you by making a bowl of popcorn, turning on a show you both like, and during commercials, have fun answering any of the following questions:

 - What person from any book or movie would make the perfect/worst roommate and why?

 - What was your favorite musical group when you were in junior high?
 (Nothing brings people together quite like nostalgic boy bands.)